keithbsmiley-other/emilysite/_posts/2021-1-8-nutritional-fallout.md

 Why slightly tastier than a boiled potato?
 The army didn’t want the bars to be so tasty that soldiers would eat them in “non-emergency situations”.[^15]

 So, Hershey created the D-ration bar.
-A mixture of low-nutrition, high calorie (600 per 4 ounce bar in fact) bars whose batter was so vicious each bar had to be molded by hand since it was too thick to move through the normal factory machinery.[^16]
+A mixture of low-nutrition, high-calorie (600 per 4-ounce bar in fact) bars whose batter was so vicious each bar had to be molded by hand since it was too thick to move through the normal factory machinery.[^16]

 “The combination of fat and oat flour made the chocolate bar a dense brick, and the sugar did little to mask the overwhelmingly bitter taste of dark chocolate.
 Since it was designed to withstand high temperatures, the bar was nearly impossible to bite into.
 Most men who ate it had to shave slices off with a knife before they could chew it.”[^17] Ew.

-Here’s where things get political, and relevant to the build up of the sugar industry today.
+Here’s where things get political, and relevant to the build-up of the sugar industry today.

-A massive amount of interest groups lobbied to the right to “shape public policy and influence business behavior” during World War II.[^18] “Among those interest groups lay the Chocolate and Cocoa Manufacturers Association and other sugar interest groups that Hershey and Coca-Cola relied on to influence government regulations on sugar.” [^19]
+A massive amount of interest groups lobbied for the right to “shape public policy and influence business behavior” during World War II.[^18] “Among those interest groups lay the Chocolate and Cocoa Manufacturers Association and other sugar interest groups that Hershey and Coca-Cola relied on to influence government regulations on sugar.” [^19]

-These interest groups would aide in helping Hershey and Coca-Cola circumvent the extreme sugar regulations that took place after the Japanese bombed Pearl Harbor.[^20] For the most part, they were successful.
+These interest groups would aid in helping Hershey and Coca-Cola circumvent the extreme sugar regulations that took place after the Japanese bombed Pearl Harbor.[^20] For the most part, they were successful.

 While the U.S. government asked Hershey to make their “little better than potatoes” rations, they asked Coca-Cola to create a munitions plant in Alabama.[^21]

-Though, that’s not to say Coca-Cola didn’t have their hands full with their soft-drink production.
+Though, that’s not to say Coca-Cola didn’t have its hands full with its soft drink production.
 “In the pre-war years, Coca-Cola became the most widely distributed mass-produced item in the United States.
 By 1941 Coca-Cola was also the largest soft drink manufacturer in the United States…”[^22]

 Then, the sugar restrictions hit.
 The government prioritized sugar for the military, highly restricting companies’ use of the product for commercial use.
-So, the Hershey continued to create their ration bars, while Coca-Cola fought to prove the their soft-drink was a war-time necessity saying it was a taste of home that could soldiers reinvigorate the soldiers.
-Military contracts were supplied to both company, allowing both Coca-Cola and Hershey to circumvent the sugar regulations.[^23]
+So, Hershey continued to create their ration bars, while Coca-Cola fought to prove that their soft drink was a wartime necessity saying it was a taste of home that could soldiers reinvigorate the soldiers.
+Military contracts were supplied to both companies, allowing both Coca-Cola and Hershey to circumvent the sugar regulations.[^23]

 U.S. Army Gen. Dwight D. Eisenhower agreed with Coke’s statement on how American Coca-Cola is.
 In fact, he

 > “…made an urgent request…to Army Chief of Staff Gen. George Marshall asking not for more troops, but that three million bottles of crisp, refreshing All-American Coca-Cola be sent to soldiers in North Africa.
-Marshall approved Eisenhower’s request, know ing how important a taste of home would be in improving troop morale.”[^24]
+Marshall approved Eisenhower’s request, knowing how important a taste of home would be in improving troop morale.”[^24]

 Coca-Cola built a plant in Algiers within six months of the request.[^25]